artem-burashnikov/quadratic-equation/README.md

     git clone git@github.com:artem-burashnikov/quadratic-equation.git
     ```

-2. Navigate to the project root:
+2. Build a testing executable:

     ```sh
-    cd quadratic-equation
-    ```

-3. Build a testing executable:

-    ```sh
     cd quadratic-equation && make
     ```

-5. Now you can link `quadratic_equation.o` during a compilation.
+3. Now you can link `quadratic_equation.o` during a compilation.

 ## Usage
 Below is an example how you can utilize this library.